changeyourname/gitfinder/README.md

 Thanks
 ======
-Thanks go out for the development team of https://github.com/jcabi/jcabi for making available the Java-API wrapper and to @yegor256 for his blazzing-fast support to make the wrapper work in top shape.
+Thanks go out for the development team of https://github.com/jcabi/jcabi for making available the Java-API wrapper and to https://github.com/yegor256 for his blazzing-fast support to make the wrapper work in top shape.

-Special thanks to @github for making this API available, you guys rock!
+Special thanks to https://github.com/ for making this API available, you guys rock!